Azure/AppConfiguration-DotnetProvider/examples/MauiAppConfigDemo/README.md

 - Make sure the correct scoping filters are set when configuring the AFD endpoint.
 These filters (for key-values, snapshots, and feature flags) define the regex rules that block requests that don't match specified filters.
 If your app can’t access its configuration, review AFD rules to find any blocking regex patterns.
 Update the rule with the right filter or create a new AFD endpoint from the App Configuration portal.

 ### Configuration doesn't refresh
 - Azure Front Door manages caching behavior, so updates from App Configuration aren’t immediately available to the app.
 Even if your app checks for changes every minute, AFD may serve cached data until its own cache expires.
 For example, if AFD caches for 10 minutes, your app won’t see updates for at least 10 minutes, even though it keeps requesting every minute.
 This design ensures eventual consistency, not real-time updates, which is expected for any CDN-based solutions.
-Learn more about (caching with Azure Front Door)[https://learn.microsoft.com/en-us/azure/frontdoor/front-door-caching].
+Learn more about [caching with Azure Front Door](https://learn.microsoft.com/en-us/azure/frontdoor/front-door-caching).

 ---